JeremyCCHsu/vae-npvc/README.md

 1. WORLD vocoder is chosen in this repo over STRAIGHT because the former is open-sourced whereas the latter isn't.
    I use [pyworld](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder), Python wrapper of the WORLD, in this repo.
 2. Global variance post-filtering was not included in this repo.
+3. In our VAE-NPVC paper, we didn't apply the [-1, 1] normalization; we did in our VAWGAN-NPVC paper.
 <br/>